Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

  - [ ] 1/2 = 0.5

 #### Q34.
 Which choice is the correct declaration for the class named Dog, derived from the Animal class?
-which of the following is a correct implementation of a structure with bit fields for this application?

 - [x]
 ```
 class Dog :: public Animal  {